 We drive institutional change through our signature Global Health 50/50 Report and accompanying Gender and Health Index

 The report and its accompanying index review performance and catalyse change in policy and practice across 200 of the most influential organisations active in health and health policy.
 Our Index offers the most comprehensive overview on the state of gender and equity in global health to date.

 Our How-to guides build on our report findings to offer actionable guidance for organisations to improve gender equality.
 View the annual reports.

 Alongside our Report and Index, we work to shape ideas.

-We raise awareness of the role gender plays in determining health outcomes of all people, as well as the impact that gender norms have on career pathways and across society more generally.
+We raise awareness of the role gender plays in determining health outcomes of all people, for instance through our world-leading COVID-19 Sex-Disaggregated Data Tracker and Policy Portal, as well as the impact that gender norms have on career pathways and across society more generally.
 From disseminations, debates and academic publications, through to our This is Gender photo contest, we are working to shift the narrative on gender.

 We engage with leaders and key stakeholders to shift interests and unlock progress

 We highlight the benefits of placing gender at the heart of global health.
 Essential to this is celebrating success, sharing examples of best practice and highlighting case studies of change to create a collaborative community of change-makers in global health.

 Most importantly, we place transparent data in the hands of employees to empower them to change the organisations they are part of.
 We are building a policy community of actors and influencers who can work directly to advance this agenda.

 We are grateful for funding received from The Wellcome Trust, The Bill & Melinda Gates Foundation, a philanthropic donor who chooses to remain anonymous, and voluntary donations from the public.
 If you wish to support our work, please get in touch at email@example.com or visit this link.